Wills & Probate Solicitors in Lancaster, Garstang and Longridge

 Testamentary capacity - the legal term used to describe whether a person is legally cabale of making a Will.

-Lack of valid execution - whether the Testator and/or executors has signed/witnessed the Will in the correct way.
+Lack of valid execution - whether the Testator and/or executors had signed/witnessed the Will in the correct way.

-Undue influence - when the Testator has been coerced into signing the Will, such as if they have been threatened that if they do not sign, something bad will happen.
+Undue influence - when the Testator has been coerced into signing the Will.
+For example, if they have been threatened that if they do not sign, something bad will happen.

 Fraudulent Wills and forged Wills - if someone signs a Will on behalf of another person to make themselves the beneficary, or if someone changes their Will as they believe the lies of another.